bondarukoleh/patterns_js/cleanCode/testing.md

 will take our syntactic preferences and make active changes to our code to ensure that it remains consistent.

 ## Collaboration and Making Changes
+### Clean documentation
+The purpose of documentation is to communicate **what a piece of software does** and **how to use it**. \
+We can split the characteristics of clean documentation into four aspects:
+- a clean piece of documentation communicates the **concept** of the software;
+- provides a **specification** of its behaviors
+- contains instructions for how to perform specific actions
+- does all of this with a focus on usability

+#### Concept
+A clean piece of documentation will communicate the underlying concept of the software.
+It'll do this by explaining what the software's purpose is in a way that allows potential users to see how they might make use of it, how our software can help the user.
+This can be considered the educational part of documentation: setting out the terminology and paradigms that will allow the reader to easily comprehend the other parts of the documentation and the software it describes.
+You'll hopefully notice how incredibly similar this is to the process of crafting clean code.
+Writing good documentation is a process of considering the user and then crafting the appropriate abstractions for them.
+- Determine your audience: Who are they and what's their general technical proficiency?
+- Determine their understanding of the problem domain: How much do they already know about this specific code?
+- Determine the right the level of abstraction and best analogies: How can you communicate in a way that makes sense?

+The entire purpose of the software we build is to abstract away complexity, wrapping it up in a neat and simplified way.

+#### Specification
+Detailing the specific characteristics and behaviors of the interfaces provided by your software.
+- It's **literally in the code**: The specification of behavior is contained within the code and its tests, usually making it quite simple to manually write up this information as documentation.
+- It's **possible to automatically generate**.
+- It follows a **fixed format**: A specification will follow a straightforward format that is simple to author.
+It usually contains headings for individual endpoints or method signatures, and a sentence explaining each argument.

+As you can hopefully tell, this specification is a purely technical explanation of a function's behavior.
+Be wary of the following traps:
+- Not enough information to allow usage: It's important to provide enough information about your implementation so that another programmer, with no knowledge of your software, can begin to make use of it.
+It's insufficient to only specify types of arguments, for example.
+Provide extra information if the knowledge domain is especially obscure.
+- Incorrect or out-of-date information.
+This is why it's quite common to generate documentation automatically from annotated code.
+- Lack of examples: It's common to only list modules, methods, and argument signatures, without providing any examples.
+If doing this, the chance of confusion and pain is far higher.

+#### Instruction